aceeric/kafka-scale/README.md

 ### consume the results endpoint
 curl --silent -H "Accept: application/json"  http://192.168.0.46:32099/results | json_pp

-### TODO

--) Grafana dashboard for kafka-scale - how to inject it into the kube-prometheus stack -) How to add Strimzi monitoring to existing kube-prometheus stack -) Test with one broker and two - I think the net.Addr only supports a single endpoint...

 ### DONE
 -) Add podman push image to appzygy in Makefile
 -) Add a manifests dir